nickmvincent/reddit_wallstreetbets_activity_estimation/README.md

-For the main content, see `analyze-wsb`, either as a html file or as a ipynb notebook.
+For the main content, see `analyze-wsb-2.ipynb` (this is the second iteration, which uses a 5% sample instead of a 1% sample).

 `collect-wsb.ipynb` includes the code used to collect data.
 Currently, the data is not saved to this repo as it is rather large, although we're happy to try to share if there's interest.